 The Mollusc ships that left Mars were very specific in their target destination.
 They did not simply want to arrive on Earth; every single one landed in England - Gullivar's and John Carter's country.

 The first ship that landed produced a crater and has become a sensation.
 By the time the League gets to it, people are doing this . . .

 What they are doing is assisting whoever is in the ship.
-Apparently, a substantial part of he people still theorize that the ship was from another country not another planet.
-I was initially nonplussed by this reaction from the public, but you know what, it makes perfect sense.
+Apparently, a substantial part of the people still theorize that the ship was from another country not another planet.
+I was initially nonplussed by this reaction from the public; but you know what?
+It makes perfect sense.
 A ship like this lands in our midst, what it really is, it's a blank slate.
 It allows us to project how we feel about it and hold that as truth.
 People who believe in benevolent aliens or foreigners will go out with their shovel.
-People who believe that the world is a dangerous place full where one should be careful will keep back.
+People who believe that the world is a dangerous place were one should be careful will keep back.
 The League keeps back, not only on orders, mind you, they've been through too much to trust so blindly or allow their expectations to overrule the fact that they are before mystery.

 Soon enough the craft opens and for the first time we see a Mollusc

 The following two panels shows the mollusc struggle in the higher Earth gravity and fall out of the craft.
 I find these panels also very icky.
 Yech.
 Clams for dinner anyone?

 I was talking a while back of people who insist on believing on benevolent aliens without proof.
 Well here they are - the welcoming committee with the white flag.